 As someone who has experienced a massive stroke, a minor heart attack, and then discovered that my LAD was 70% blocked, helping others to prevent a stroke or heart attack has been something I have been very passionate about.
 I became an ACE Certified Personal Trainer and Weight Management Specialist so that I could share my passion in a manner that was trusted and practical.

 Making changes to your diet and exercise is hard.
 Very hard!
-In fact, if you read most articles about this topic you’ll come away thinking you need to go an extreme diet, exercise for an hour or more a day, and give up everything you currently enjoy.
+In fact, if you read most articles about this topic, you’ll come away thinking you need to go on an extreme diet, exercise for an hour or more a day, and give up everything you currently enjoy.
 That’s not going to be this article.
-Instead, I am looking at heart attack and stroke prevention advice from a practical standpoint.
-I want to share with you small changes that motivate you, not scare you, and can be added to your daily routine.
+Instead, I am looking at advice on heart attack and stroke prevention from a practical standpoint.
+I want to share small changes that motivate you, do not scare you, and can be added to your daily routine.

 Ready?
 Here we go…

 We check email and social media many times a day, so checking our health numbers once a day shouldn’t be a burden.
 In fact, it can be pretty important.
 If you only checked one number, let it be your blood pressure.
 Next, check your pulse–either by using your fingers or with a cheap finger pulse monitor.
 Lastly, check your scales.
 I know, I know, it can seem intimidating to check your weight each day, but the opposite is actually true.
 If you check it once a week, you may see the number go up, maybe because you drank more water the day before.
 By checking daily, you can see just how much your weight can change from day to day, and then be encouraged when you see that overall it is going down.

 (If you have diabetes, please also make sure you check this as recommended by your doctor).

 Replace food gradually